ringwormGO/ringwormGO/README.md

+# THIS REPO WILL NOT BE ACTIVE, WE MOVED PROJECTS TO: https://github.com/ringwormGO-organization/ringwormGO

 # ringwormGO
 Hello this is a small project where I am with friend experimenting/learning how to code.
 Most of our stuff is made in Visual Studio 2019/VS Code